 Since 2011 we have held to that standard, in full.
 Your practice here will be clean, pure and free of BS.
 We have rules, but all our rules are for good reasons, mostly for ensuring safe practice sessions.
 We teach one of the deadliest arts ever created, but it's necessary for our students to go home alive and intact every day - most of us have to work in the morning!

-Our Black Belt Staff includes several ex-Navy (sub crew, nuke tech, EOD Diver), an ex-Army MP as well as some JROTC graduates.
+Our Black Belt Staff includes several ex-Navy (sub crew, nuke tech, EOD Diver, Master-At-Arms assigned to SEALS), an ex-Army MP, an Army Airborne parachute rigger, as well as some JROTC graduates.
 Past and present student ranks here include Air Force, Marine, Navy and Army personnel of varied backgrounds.
-Many of us are combat vets, and some have lifelong injuries and have suffered traumas - both physical and emotional.
+Many of us are combat vets, and some of us have lifelong injuries and have suffered traumas - both physical and emotional.

 My own most recent instructor is a Vietnam Vet, a USMC survivor of the Siege of Hue in 1968.
 If you're looking for a traumatic experience that could put you in a dark corner for the rest of your life - that was it.
 Not only did he return to Oh Do Kwan/Chung Do Kwan for a release... he's continued it non-stop for the 52 years since, has over 62 years' total practice time and is still active!